Flashback! Last Year Dems Talked of Treason and Executing the Administration

 TIME TO EXECUTE THEM

-Huffington Post commentator Jason Fuller declared in June 2017 wrote: “They must be convicted (there is little room to doubt their guilt).
+Huffington Post commentator Jason Fuller declared in June 2017: “They must be convicted (there is little room to doubt their guilt).
 And then—upon receiving guilty verdicts—they must all be executed under the law.”
-The last remarks in the article is quite interesting and appeared in numerous left-wing publications:
+The last remarks in the article are quite interesting and appeared in numerous left-wing publications:

 Draining the swamp means not only ejecting Trump from the presidency, but also bringing himself and everyone assisting in his agenda up on charges of treason.
 They must be convicted (there is little room to doubt their guilt).
 And then — upon receiving guilty verdicts — they must all be executed under the law.